-Odisha is also known as Orissa and lies on the east coast of the Indian subcontinent.
-Its capital is Bhubaneswar.
-The state is an important part of the country with modern infrastructure and facilities.
-After independence, there has been a tremendous improvement to develop the rural parts of the state.
+Odisha lies on the east coast of the Indian subcontinent.
+Bhubaneswar is the capital of the state.
+Odisha is one of the prominent states of the country comprising modern infrastructure and facilities.
+After independence, significant steps have been taken to develop the rural parts of the state.

 History of Odisha

 - The history of Odisha dates back to many centuries.
 It is believed that during the Mahabharata period, the Sabar and the Saora tribes arrived in the region from the hills.

 - In ancient times, Odisha was known as Kalinga.

 - In 261 BC, the Mauryan Emperor Ashoka conquered Kalinga.
 The devastating war deeply affected Ashoka who after seeing the massive killings embraced Buddhism.

 - In the 4th century AD, the region came under the control of the Guptas.
 In the 10th century AD, the state was ruled by the Bhauma-Kara dynasty and later the Soma dynasty.

 - Muslims gained prominence in the 13th and the 14th centuries till 1568.
 The state also witnessed the rule of Nawab of Hyderabad and the Marathas.

 - The modern history comprises the British East India Company which subjugated the state in 1803 A.D.
 During that time, Odisha along with Bihar was apart of Bengal.
 In 1936, Odisha and Bihar were separated.
 In 1950, Odisha became a constituent state of India.

 Geography of Odisha